 What do I need to apply?

 - Submit a completed application form and $65 application fee.

 - Take the Placement Exam at a designated National University location.

-*Note: Students requesting information for the program to come to the US to study should contact International Admissions for a detailed application process.
+*Note: Students requesting information should contact International Admissions for details regarding the application process.

 ELP Placement Exam